Ignatius Kutu Acheampong: Early life and education

 Acheampong was born to Catholic parents of Ashanti origin.
-His parents were James Kwadwo Kutu Acheampong, a Catholic Catechist, and Madam Akua Manu.
-He attended the Roman Catholic schools at Trabuom and the St Peter's school (also Catholic) at Kumasi, both in the Ashanti Region of Ghana.
+His parents were James Kwadwo Kutu Acheampong, a Catholic catechist, and Madam Akua Manu.
+He attended the Roman Catholic schools at Trabuom and the St Peter's school at Kumasi, both in the Ashanti Region of Ghana.
 He attended the then Central College of Commerce at Agona Swedru in the Central Region of Ghana.

-Acheampong worked as a stenographer/secretary at Timber Sawmill in Kumasi and later taught at Kumasi Commercial College, where he became Vice Principal at Agona-Swedru College of Commerce.
+Acheampong worked as a stenographer/secretary at Timber Sawmill in Kumasi and taught at Kumasi Commercial College before becoming Vice-Principal at Agona-Swedru College of Commerce.

-Acheampong trained at Aldershot, England, as a cadet officer.
+Acheampong trained at Aldershot Garrison in England, as a cadet officer.
 He was commissioned in the Ghana Army in 1959, and served as a member of the UN peacekeepers during the Congo Crisis.

 Politics

-Acheampong's first foray into politics was as the Western Regional Commissioner under the National Liberation Council military government which had overthrown the CPP Kwame Nkrumah government.
+Acheampong's first foray into politics was as the Western Regional Commissioner under the National Liberation Council military government, which had overthrown the CPP Kwame Nkrumah government.

-Then commander of Ghana's First Infantry Brigade, Acheampong led a bloodless coup d'état to overthrow the democratically elected government of the Progress Party and its leader Dr Kofi Busia on 13 January 1972.
+On 13 January 1972, as Colonel, and commander of Ghana's First Infantry Brigade, Acheampong led a bloodless coup d'état to overthrow the democratically elected government of the Progress Party and its leader Dr Kofi Busia.

-He became head of state and chairman of the National Redemption Council (NRC), which was later transformed into the Supreme Military Council on 9 October 1975, with Colonel Acheampong (promoted to General) as its chairman.
+On 9 October 1975, now a General, he became head of state and chairman of the National Redemption Council (NRC), which later became the Supreme Military Council.

 A few months after Acheampong came to power, on 27 April 1972, former president Kwame Nkrumah died in exile.
-Power in Ghana had changed hands several times since Nkrumah was overthrown, and Acheampong allowed Nkrumah's body to be returned and buried on 9 July 1972 at the village of his birth, Nkroful, Ghana.
-Notable historical changes and events introduced or implemented in Ghana during the period under Acheampong include: the change from the imperial to the metric system of measurement, change from driving on the left to right-hand traffic in "Operation Keep Right", Operation Feed Yourself (a programme aimed at developing self-reliance in agriculture), "National Reconstruction" (aimed at promoting employment and skill for workers), face-lift projects in cities, and the reconstruction/upgrading of stadia to meet international standards.
+Power in Ghana had changed hands several times since Nkrumah was overthrown, and Acheampong allowed Nkrumah's body to be returned and buried on 9 July 1972 at the village of his birth, Nkroful.
+Notable historical changes and events introduced or implemented in Ghana during the period under Acheampong include the change from the Imperial measurement to the metric system, the change from driving on the left to driving on the right, Operation Feed Yourself (a programme aimed at developing self-reliance in agriculture), "National Reconstruction" (aimed at promoting employment and skill for workers), face-lift projects in cities, and the reconstruction/upgrading of stadia to meet international standards.

 There were, however, widespread accusations of both the encouragement and endorsement of corruption in the country under his rule.
 Also, Ghana began experiencing the troubles it had suffered under previous administrations, with increasing food prices and soaring inflation.

-Under intense political pressure, Acheampong began in late 1976 to flirt with the idea of a government in which the military could still play a role and proposed a 'Union Government' with power sharing between civilians and the armed forces.
+In 1976, under intense political pressure, Acheampong began to flirt with the idea of a government in which the military could play a role and proposed a 'Union Government' (UNIGOV) with power sharing between civilians and the armed forces.
 This led to student demonstrations and the closure of universities.
-Violent clashes between pro and anti-UNIGOV factions led to the death of at least four people in Kumasi.
+Violent clashes between pro- and anti-UNIGOV factions led to the death of at least four people in Kumasi.